-Forty years later, Fuller continues to add women to its students, staff, administration, and faculty.
+Over almost the last half century, Fuller has continued to be committed to adding women to its faculty, staff, administration, and trustees.
 Our commitment to cultivating leaders for an increasingly multicultural world, and for the mission of the church in that world, has entailed a like commitment to the full and equal partnership of women in all our programs and in the work of the church.
 Simply put, as a seminary we have been supporting women for rather a long time.